 We next examine the treatment Gift-Half where only half of the traders are endowed with both experimental cash and assets, while the other half are only endowed with experimental cash.
 This endowment asymmetry may affect traders' willingness to pay for the asset.
 Weber and Camerer (1998) have suggested that traders tend to achieve a balanced portfolio, implying that those starting with only cash may want to hold some assets as well.
 More recently, Janssen et al. (2019) and Tucker and Xu (2020) find that bubbles are larger and more common when traders start with an asymmetric endowment.
-However, it should be noted that both studies adopt the Smith et al. (1988) framework, which is prone to bubbles.
-It is ex-ante not clear whether the endowment asymmetry itself may elevate the prices in an environment that is not prone to bubble, such as ours.
+However, it should be noted that both studies adopt the Smith et al. (1988) framework, which has been shown consistently in the literature that it is prone to bubbles (Palan, 2013).
+It is ex-ante not clear whether the endowment asymmetry itself may trigger a price bubble in an environment that rarely bubbles such as ours.